 This Guilt-Free Keto Crockpot Chili Recipe is the perfect slow-cooker chili.
-It is a thick, spicy, no bean Texas chili with no corn flour.
+It is a thick, spicy, no bean Texas chili with no cornflour.
 It’s perfect for Keto and Paleo dieters or anyone looking for a hearty, healthy meal with little effort.
 This chili is great for lazy afternoons.

 Ingredients for Slow-Cooker Chili

 Even though there are quite a few ingredients in this keto crockpot chili, it’s super easy to make.
-Just measure, dump and wait.
+Just measure, dump, and wait.
 The hardest part is browning the ground beef.

 Here’s what you’ll need:

 You’ll also need a good slow cooker.
 I’ve had several different brands in my life, and they all seem pretty equal.
-The main features to look for are
+The main features to look for are the

 New Mexico Peppers

-These dried peppers are not very spicy, but they add a sweet, smoky, flavor.
+These dried peppers are not very spicy, but they add a sweet, smoky flavor.
 I cut mine up into small pieces with my kitchen scissors before adding them.
 They will get soft while cooking in the crockpot.

-Chili De Arbol
+Chile De Arbol

 These dried peppers bring the heat.
 Add as many or as few as you want for spice in your chili.
 I like to add several to really crank up the flavor.